top of page

 What Is Agoraphobia: Understanding the Fear of Open Spaces

-The exact cause of agoraphobia is still unknown, but studies have shown that it can be triggered by traumatic life events, such as abuse, neglect, or a traumatic experience (Foa & McLean 2015).
+The exact cause of agoraphobia is still unknown, but studies have shown that it can be triggered by traumatic life events, such as abuse, neglect, or a traumatic experience (Wild, 2007).
 Genetics may also play a role in the development of agoraphobia.
 Some of the symptoms of agoraphobia include:

 • Intense fear of leaving home or being in crowded places